ibm-cloud-docs/power-iaas/pricing.md

 # Pricing for Power Systems Virtual Servers
 {: #pricing-virtual-server}

 IBM&reg; Power Systems&trade; Virtual Server is offered in select regions with scale-out logical partitions (LPAR).
-The IBM Power systems that can host Power Systems Virtual Servers have the following theoretical maximums:
+The IBM Power Systems that can host Power Systems Virtual Servers have the following theoretical maximums:

 - E880 (9119-MHE): 155 processors and 8,099 GB of memory
 - E980 (9080-M9S): 155 processors and 16,255 GB of memory